Contents

 Social proof: Case studies and testimonials from happy clients always make for compelling email content.

 Teases: You want to become a welcome presence in peoples’ inboxes – and one way to do that is to build excitement for your next email.
-Use a ‘PS’ to promote what you’ll be talking about next time, or weave it into the body copy if you can.
+Use a ‘PS’ to promote what you’ll discuss next time, or weave it into the body copy if you can.

-Subject lines: Too often we see subject lines treated as an afterthought, when really they’re one of your most important elements.
-Nobody will see the email you’ve crafted if your subject is boring.
+Subject lines: Too often, we see subject lines treated as an afterthought when they’re one of your most important elements.
+Nobody will see the email you’ve crafted if your subject is boring; instead, grab your contact’s attention with a clear, compelling subject line.

-‘One-percenters’: Don’t forget the essential micro-content – pre-header copy, ‘from’ name and unsubscribe copy (a bit of humour here may stop contacts un-subbing).
+‘One-percenters’: Remember the essential micro-content—pre-header copy, ‘from’ name, and unsubscribe copy (a bit of humour here may stop contacts from unsubscribing).

 Email list: the list of contacts you’ll be sending emails to.

-Data segmentation: Splitting up your recipient list into groups based on the data you’ve collected on them – for example, locale.
-You can segment this any way you like, but ensure you have the same information for every contact otherwise it gets messy.
+– for example, locale.
+You can segment this any way you like, but ensure you have the same information for every contact; otherwise, it gets messy.

-Personalisation: the act of showing each reader information that’s unique to them based on what you know about them (for example, saying ‘Hi Holly’, or giving me a Melbourne-specific deal).
+Personalisation: showing readers unique information based on what you know about them (for example, saying ‘Hi Holly’ or giving me a Melbourne-specific deal).

 Email campaign (single): Any singular email sent in isolation.
 These can be regular or one-off.

-Email sequence: A co-ordinated and linked sequence of emails sent in a specific order, working towards an end goal.
+Email sequence: A series of automated emails sent based on specific timelines or actions, working towards an end goal.

-Action based autoresponder: An email that’s sent based on an action – for instance, someone entering their details to download an ebook will then receive an automatically triggered email to download the ebook.
+Action-based autoresponder: An email sent based on an action—for instance, someone entering their details to download an ebook will then receive an automatically triggered email to download the ebook.
 Another example is a ‘forgot my password’ email.

-Hard bounce: An email that comes back to you because the email address is invalid.
+Hard bounce: An email that returns to you because the email address is invalid.
 Remove these from your database, or they’ll skew your results.

 Soft bounce: An email that temporarily can’t be delivered.
 It could be because it’s too large or your recipient’s email server is down.

 Split testing: You can test all kinds of email elements like subject lines, CTA buttons or header images by sending two emails and comparing the results against each other.
-Your email software will most likely have the capabilities to set up and show you the winner.
+Your email software will be able to set up and show you the winner.
 Remember, only test one element at a time so you know what’s making the difference.

 Open rate: The percentage of people who opened your email out of everyone who received it.